slgrobotics/jetson_nano_b01/STEREO_SERVER.md

 The machine and OS (and other experiments) are described [here](https://github.com/slgrobotics/articubot_one/wiki/Ollama-on-Jetson-Nano).

+**Note:**
-**Note:** I use Waveshare Binocular Camera [Module](https://www.newegg.com/p/3C6-00U7-00PK8?item=9SIC4CTKR07923), Dual IMX219 8 Megapixels.
+- I use Waveshare Binocular Camera [Module](https://www.newegg.com/p/3C6-00U7-00PK8?item=9SIC4CTKR07923), Dual IMX219 8 Megapixels.
 It supports stereo vision (depth vision).
-Other CSI-connected cameras compatible with Nano B01 or webcams might work.
+- The software described here should work on RPi5 (once access to two cameras is provided) - I plan to test it some day.

 ### Purpose and Credits